-To enhance the quality of life in our community by providing a variety of entertainment programs in a park setting through public and private partnerships.
+To enhance the quality of life in our community by providing a variety of entertainment programs through public and private partnerships.

 Theatre in the Park OUTDOOR

 The Theatre in the Park is the largest outdoor community theatre in the country.
 Our outdoor amphitheatre is tucked into 10 beautiful acres in Shawnee Mission Park with a separate entrance at 7710 Renner Road.
 Located just north of I-435 Highway and 87th Street, our facility is easily accessible from anywhere in the Kansas City metropolitan area.

 The casts from our shows are selected after an incredible weekend of auditions in the spring drawing hundreds (yes, hundreds!) of apsiring actors from our surrounding communities.

 Typically, each performance lasts about 2 hours with a 15 minute intermission.

 The Theatre in the Park is supported by the generosity of many area corporations and foundations that believe like we do that The Theatre in the Park enhances the quality of life in our communities.
 However, only about 40% of our operating budget is from tax support and these vital sponsors help finance our program with funds, materials, and/or service contributions.
 Many companies in our community offer matching grant programs to their employees as well, and we encourage you to check with your corporation to see if you can DOUBLE your contribution to TTIP!

 The Theatre in the Park enjoys the vitality and countless hours of dedication from its many volunteers who help with auditions, promotional events and clean-up projects at the Theatre facility.
 A wide variety of employment opportunities are also available at The Theatre in the Park.
 Creative talents are used for set design, sound, lighting, costumes and props.
 Our seasonal staff positions also include the box office, concession stand and parking staff.

 The Theatre facility and Theatre Pavilion, are available for rent for special events, corporate gatherings, public attractions, concerts and fundraising events.